BatteryDEV/AutoECM/README.md

 conda activate eis-ml
 pip install -r requirements.txt
 ```
-If you are on MacOS you might have to install tensorflw and tsfresh separately/manually fix the installation of subdependdecies etc.
+If you are on MacOS you might have to install TensorFlow and tsfresh separately/manually fix the installation of sub-dependencies etc.

 ## Workflow